DanielHCheung/DanielHCheung/README.md

 ## Hi there 👋 My Blog is [DanielData.com](https://danieldata.com)

-## Daniel Cheung, MS in Data Science
+## Daniel Cheung, MS in Data Science @ Stony Brook University

 A statistics guy with exposure in CS is using technology to power everything.